Privacy law: Mexico

+Mauritius

+A Data Protection legislation was enacted in 2017 and it took effect in 2018.
+The objective of the legislation was to strengthen the control and personal autonomy of a person over their personal data, in line.
+The law is generally invoked to settle disputes between neighbors regarding the installation and use of surveillance cameras.
+The law is not applicable for the exchange of personal data between government agencies.
+Complaints about privacy infringement is a lengthy process.

 New Zealand

 In New Zealand, the Privacy Act 1993 (replaced by Privacy Act 2020) sets out principles in relation to the collection, use, disclosure, security and access to personal information.

 The introduction into the New Zealand common law of a tort covering invasion of personal privacy at least by public disclosure of private facts was at issue in Hosking v Runting and was accepted by the Court of Appeal.
 In Rogers v TVNZ Ltd, the Supreme Court indicated it had some misgivings with how the tort was introduced, but chose not to interfere with it at that stage.